Hewlbern/SideSpacer/README.md

 It uses Python with Django as it's backend framework and was hosted on heroku.

 Stopped developing it as it required a lot of time to run the venues.

+I'll include a compilation of everything that went into it below.